Contact Us for a Free Consultation (213) 542-0979

 Now the person's been arrested for some sort of date rape allegation or they're under investigation and the police want to talk to them and ask them questions or two other things can happen.
 Rape is defined under California Penal Code 261.

-They could be called by the alleged victim with a bunch of accusatory accusations with the police listening on the other line and tape-recording the conversation or even text messages are sent to the would-be defendant.
+They could be called by the alleged victim with a bunch of accusations, with the police listening on the other line and tape-recording the conversation, or even text messages could be sent to the would-be defendant.

 What to do if Your Internet Date Turns into a Sex Crime

-They are trying to get that person to admit that they did something wrong and a lot of times people get these text messages and phone call and they try to clean up the mess by saying that they're sorry, when in reality all that is is digging them in deeper to a problem because now they're admitting and acknowledging that they did something wrong.
+They are trying to get that person to admit that they did something wrong, and a lot of times, people receive these text messages and phone calls.
+They try to clean up the mess by saying they're sorry, when in reality, all that does is dig them deeper into the problem because now they're admitting and acknowledging that they did something wrong.

-Of course, there are people who do that, but remember these jurors — some of them older, retired people — are looking and wondering what's going on here?
-So, you have to look at it from that mind frame when you're thinking about what's going to happen with your case.
+Of course, some people do that, but remember these jurors — some of them older, retired people — are looking and wondering what's going on here?
+So, you have to look at it from that mindset when you're thinking about what's going to happen with your case.

 Defending Sex Crime Allegations

-What you should do is come to somebody like me who has been defending people with these type of charges for 26 years, worked for the District Attorney's office in Los Angeles.
-I also worked for a Superior Court judge and has a pretty good understanding of how the system works and what they're going to be trying to get you to admit.
+What you should do is come to someone like me, who has been defending people with these types of charges for 26 years, having worked for the District Attorney's office in Los Angeles.
+I also worked for a Superior Court judge and have a fairly good understanding of how the system works and what they're likely to try to get you to admit.
+I can guide you through the legal process, from the initial investigation to the trial, and help you understand what to expect at each stage.

-I know what type of evidence are they going to try to obtain against you — and what the likelihood is that they'll file a criminal case against you.
+I know what type of evidence they're going to try to obtain against you, and what the likelihood is that they'll file a criminal case against you.

 So, what I have you do is come into the office.
 We sit down and go over everything.
-Attorneys are allowed to talk to clients about potential crimes or even actual crimes and the conversation and what the client says is protected by the attorney-client privilege.
+Attorneys are permitted to discuss potential crimes or actual crimes with clients, and the attorney-client privilege protects the conversation and any statements made by the client.

-Attorney's can't repeat the conversation to anybody even if the client decides not to hire that particular attorney.
+Attorneys can't repeat the conversation to anybody, even if the client decides not to hire that particular attorney.
 In fact, the confidence remains after the client's death.
-You cannot give any information, so this should be a pretty good indicator to you that whatever you say to me when we meet is going to be protected and nobody is going to find out about it unless you want them to.
+You cannot provide any information, so this should be a clear indication to you that whatever you say to me when we meet will be protected and nobody will find out about it unless you want them to.
+This protection of attorney-client privilege ensures your security and confidence in our discussions.

 Retain a Criminal Defense Lawyer

-Once you hire me — talk to the police, find out what they're investigating, why they want to talk to you and get a much information as I can and I would come back to you and advise you what your best course of action is.
-But again, this is not an uncommon thing.
+Once you hire me, I will talk to the police, find out what they're investigating, and why they want to talk to you.
+I will gather as much information as possible and then come back to you to advise on your best course of action.
+However, this is not an uncommon occurrence.

-Many people are being investigated and charged with crimes related to the dates that they had and sexual activity that they had.
-Sometimes both parties end up getting intoxicated either by use of alcohol or some sort of a drug.
+Many people are being investigated and charged with crimes related to the dates that they had and the sexual activity that they had.
+Sometimes, both parties end up getting intoxicated either by the use of alcohol or some sort of drug.

-Then, end up getting involved in some sort of sexual contact and then one of the parties has buyer's remorse or regrets after and tries to come at the person and claim that they did something wrong to them.
+Then, end up getting involved in some sort of sexual contact, and then one of the parties has buyer's remorse or regrets after and tries to come after the person and claim that they did something wrong to them.

 Sometimes the alleged victim doesn't even know what happened to them.
-They just feel like somebody sexually assaulted them, so they go to the police and now you're left trying to clean up a mess that could end with consequences of you having to register as a sex offender for the rest of your life and potentially face prison time.
+They just feel like somebody sexually assaulted them, so they go to the police, and now you're left trying to clean up a mess that could end with consequences of you having to register as a sex offender for the rest of your life and potentially face prison time.
+The potential consequences of a sex crime conviction are severe, and it's crucial to have a strong legal defense to avoid these outcomes.

-So, you've got to get an advocate on your side immediately and handle this thing the right way, do damage control, so that you can get out of the criminal justice system as fast as possible.
+So, you need to get an advocate on your side immediately and handle this situation the right way, doing damage control, so that you can get out of the criminal justice system as quickly as possible.

 About the Author